se-for-sci/se-for-sci.github.io/content/week5/typing.md

 x: Final = 3
 ```

-You are now not allowed to reassign this:
+You are now not allowed to reassign `x`:

 ```python
 # Type checker will error here
 x = 4
 ```

-This is very useful for global constants - they should not be modified, now you
+Final variables are especially useful for global constants - they should not be
-can ensure that via the type checker.
-Note that this is not a "true" `const`
+modified by convention, but now you can ensure they aren't overwritten via the
+type checker.
+Note that this is not a "true" `const` variable; you can still
-variable; you can still mutate the variable if it's mutable.
-At least the Python
+mutate the variable if it's mutable.
+At least the Python authors were better at
-authors were better at naming this - C++ `const` pointers and variables have the
+naming this - C++ `const` pointers and variables have the same problem if they
-same problem if they hold a reference/pointer that is mutable.
+hold a reference/pointer that is mutable.

 ```python
 x: Final[list[int]] = []